riceissa/breathing/doc.md

 one of the things i've personally found frustrating is when people say "just do buteyko" or they link to a video with super vague instructions. so, at the risk of overfitting to my own experience, i'm going to give pretty precise instructions for exercises and aspirationally try to make them be difficult to misinterpret.

+it's probably overwhelming to see all these exercises and giant walls of text. one of the nice things about working with a breathing coach is that they will guide you by only introducing one technique/exercise each week or so, so that at any given moment, you have _one_ new thing to work with that you are trying to integrate into your practice. so a challenge for me is: if the reader isn't going to be working with a coach (which is presumably why they are interested in this document), then how can i make the exercise sequence friendly to them? i really need some sort of timeline or flowchart that can be followed, so that as little thought as possible needs to go into making decisions. it's all laid out, you just follow a recipe.

 ## Main exercise: relaxed silent breathing

 This one is most similar to @rakhimov2013advanced [section 4.6, "Relaxing the diaphragm (Buteyko relaxed breathing exercise)"], but Neil Tranter also has a similar video [@tranter2023relaxed]. @novozhilov2012 has similar exercises too (e.g., Exercise 1).